 Recent research has demonstrated that a creativity is thriving in regional Australia.
 These have blossomed into creative ‘hot spots’ throughout the country, and this cultural growth is not only beneficial to the quality of life in a community, it is also serving to deliver increased opportunities for employment.
-Studies by Queensland University of Technology reveal which regional areas are showing a high proportion of creative jobs (compared to the national average across Australia), and highlight which segments are particularly flourishing.
+Research conducted by the Regional Australia Institute, lead by Hayley Achurch, has revealed which regional areas are showing a high proportion of creative jobs (compared to the national average across Australia), and highlight which segments are particularly flourishing.

 Is your city on the list?

 In recent years, Wollongong has shown itself to be a hub in the software and digital content space.
 In fact, it’s been dubbed ‘the Silicon Valley of Australia’ both due to its active software industry and its location relative to Sydney (similar to Silicon Valley’s proximity to San Francisco, California).

 A lot of the growth in the digital arena can be attributed to the University of Wollongong---especially it’s iAccelerate building at the Wollongong Innovation Campus.
 This ‘incubator’ was the first of its kind in Australia, and since 2016, has attracted a larger number of successful startups and contributed to the overall entrepreneurial spirit of the city.
 Many interesting and unique businesses have come out of this incubator, including Binary Beer, which has developed sensors for beer kegs that report on freshness, location, temperature, and fullness, part of the growing Internet of Things movement (IoT).
 Binary Beer is just one example, but is a testament to the tremendous creativity that is currently coursing through the veins of Wollongong.